Orisu179/Fullstackopen-stuff/README.md

-This is for fullstackopen questions
+This is for fullstack open exercises

+NOTE: ONLY FOR PRACTICE, NOT PLANNING ON TAKING THE EXAM